-State laws, regulations and policies referenced in the specificathe Medicaid agency or the operating agency (if applicable).
-Service Type: Other Service As provided in 42 CFR §440.180(b)(9), the State requests the specified in statute.
-Service Title: Community-Based Crisis Supports HCBS Taxonomy: Category 1: Sub-Category 1: 10 Other Mental Health and Behavioral Services 10010 mental health assessment Category 2: Sub-Category 2: 10 Other Mental Health and Behavioral Services 10030 crisis intervention Category 3: Sub-Category 3: 10 Other Mental Health and Behavioral Services 10040 behavior support Category 4: Sub-Category 4: Complete this part for a renewal application or a new waiver that replaces an existing waiver.
-Select one: O Service is included in approved waiver.
-There is no change in service specifications.
-Service is included in approved waiver.
-The service rice specifications have been modified.
-O Service is not included in the approved waiver.
+State laws, regulations and policies referenced in the specification are readily available to CMS upon request through the Medicaid agency or the operating agency (if applicable).

+As provided in 42 CFR §440.180(b)(9), the State requests the authority to provide the following additional service not specified in statute.

+Community-Based Crisis Supports

+Category 1: Sub-Category 1:

+10 Other Mental Health and Behavioral Services 10010 mental health assessment

+Category 2: Sub-Category 2:

+10 Other Mental Health and Behavioral Services 10030 crisis intervention

+Category 3: Sub-Category 3:

+10 Other Mental Health and Behavioral Services 10040 behavior support

+ervice Definition (Scope):

+Category 4: Sub-Category 4: